 Will it snow in Iceland in November?

-There is a fairly high chance that it might snow in at this time of year, but there is no guarantee.
-In fact, the weather can be very unpredictable so make sure you are prepared for all cases (except a heatwave, I guess!)
-Pack layers so that you can add or remove them depending on the weather.
+There is a fairly high chance that it might snow at this time of year, but there is no guarantee.
+In fact, the November weather can be very unpredictable so make sure you are prepared for all cases.
+Think carefully about what to pack for Iceland in November – layers are good so that you can add or remove them depending on the weather.
 If you’re hiring a car, ask yourself if you’d be confident driving in snowy conditions just in case.

 Will I see whales in Iceland in November?

-It’s not the best time of year to spot whales but there are tours running all year round from Reykjavík if you’re happy to take a chance.
-Go north to Akureyri to improve your chaces of seeing a humpback whale.
+It’s not the best time of year to go whale watching but there are tours running all year round from Reykjavík if you’re happy to take a chance.
+Go north to Akureyri to improve your chances of seeing a humpback whale.
 If you don’t see a whale, usually the tours will give you a chance to come back on another day to try again.
-That’s not always possible so remember that no one can give you a 100% guarantee that you’ll see a whale!

 Will I see the Northern Lights in Iceland In November?